openworm/open-worm-analysis-toolbox/INSTALL.md

 **Markdown editor:** http://markdownpad.com/  (optional!)

-**Google Drive:** To store examples of worm videos so the movement_validation package can be put through its paces.
+**Google Drive:** To store examples of worm videos and HDF5 (.mat) feature files so the movement_validation package can be put through its paces.

-**Data repository:** We store the .mat files that flow between the steps of our pipeline, in a DropBox shared folder "worm_data".

 ##Installing and running the movement_validation repository##